replicatedhq/troubleshoot.sh/docs/source/collect/redis.md

             namespace: default
 ```

 Encrypted (`TLS`) connection to a server with TLS parameters inline.
 The parameters must be in `PEM` format.
-In this case, the server is configured not to authenticate clients.
+In this case, the server is configured not to authenticate clients:
 ```yaml
 apiVersion: troubleshoot.sh/v1beta2
 kind: Preflight